 The popularity of black/very dark hair is traceable to immigration from North Africa and Southern European countries like Spain or Italy.

-Based on popularity, black hair is the next most common hair color after brown.
+Based on popularity, black hair is the second most common hair color in France after brown.

 The northern parts of France are home to many blondes, specifically the North East of France.